The Beatles, the Las Vegas Strip, the Navy Blazer.

 Undoubtedly, there’s one hero item of most stylish men’s wardrobes – the unstructured navy blazer – it makes for a unique look for each day of the week that any guy can pull off.

 Why the navy blue blazer, though?
 According to Fashion Beans, As you’ll see, this can be all the glue you need to bind many different elements of a wardrobe together and with minimal fuss.
 “It’s a truly traditional piece that’s been a part of man’s wardrobe for many, many years,” says British designer Oliver Spencer, whose collections often focus on contemporary tailoring styles (his Theobold jacket would be a solid choice for this very experiment).
 “It can be dressed up or down – its versatility is key to its existence,” he adds.

-The navy blazer is the second feature in our Essential Men’s Style Series and for good reason.
-It’s an ultra versatile garment that can be worn with everything from formal suiting down to slim fit jeans and a white t-shirt.
+It’s the second feature in our Essential Men’s Style Series and for good reason.
+It’s an ultra versatile garment that can be worn with everything from formal suiting down to slim fit dark wash denim and a basic t-shirt.

-In this article we’re going to discuss the differences between a blazer, sport coat and suit jacket, different ways to wear a navy blue blazer, how it should fit, and where to buy it at various price points.
-But first, a quick history.
+In this article we’re going to discuss the differences between a blazer, sport coat and suit jacket, how to wear a navy blue blazer, how it should fit, and where to buy it at various price points.

 What we now know as the “navy” blazer actually started off as red.
 Arriving from England in 1825, members of Lady Margaret Boat Club, the name of St. John’s College rowing club at Cambridge wore red jackets.